collective/collective.elastic.ingest/README.rst

 Precondition:

 - Docker and docker-compose are installed.
-- Max virtual memory map needs increase to run this: `sudo sysctl -w vm.max_map_count=262144` (not permanent, `see StackOverflow post <https://stackoverflow.com/questions/66444027/max-virtual-memory-areas-vm-max-map-count-65530-is-too-low-increase-to-at-lea>`_).
+- Max virtual memory map needs increase to run this: ``sudo sysctl -w vSITE_PREFIXm.max_map_count=262144`` (not permanent, `see StackOverflow post <https://stackoverflow.com/questions/66444027/max-virtual-memory-areas-vm-max-map-count-65530-is-too-low-increase-to-at-lea>`_).
 - enter the directory ``cd examples/docker-es``

 Run the cluster with::